 3 Things You Can’t Ask Tenants | Fair Housing Violations

-Fifty years ago this April 11 ‑‑ just 7 days after the assassination of Dr. Martin Luther King, Jr. ‑‑ President Lyndon Johnson signed the Civil Rights Act of 1968 into law.
+3 Things You Can’t Ask Tenants-Fifty years ago this April 11 ‑‑ just 7 days after the assassination of Dr. Martin Luther King, Jr. ‑‑ President Lyndon Johnson signed the Civil Rights Act of 1968 into law.
 The Fair Housing Act, which prohibits discrimination in the sale, rental, and financing of housing based on race, color, religion, or national origin, is Title VIII of that law.

 In 2015 the California Department of Fair Employment & Housing reported a record number 23,770 complaints against landlords for fair housing violations.
 With continued education and an increase in rental property owners utilizing residential property management companies that number was reduced to 17, 041 down 33%.
-Definitely a start in the right direction but a long way to go.

-1) Where Were You Born
+3 Things You Can’t Ask Tenants: Where Were You Born

 This is all information that should have no bearing on an application, or suitability as a tenant.
 If a landlord does ask, the penalties can be severe.